Skip to main content

 Can I switch my application from Regular to Early Decision?

 Yes!
 You can switch your application plan from Regular Decision to Early Decision 2 until the January 3 application deadline.
-If you decide to participate in Early Decision 2, we'll send you a decision by February 1.
+If you decide to participate in Early Decision 2, we'll send you a decision in early February.

 My course grades were switched to pass/fail during the pandemic.
 How will this impact the review of my transcript?